Loltolo-Lesapiti/react-take-home/README.md

 This is a simple notion like text editor with the functionalities.

-# The user can choose the header they want.
+-The user can choose the header they want.

-# The user can hightlight the text enter and bold it, choose a different header or change color.
+-The user can hightlight the text enter and bold it, choose a different header or change color.

-# A user can also click add block to add another block.
+-A user can also click add block to add another block.

 ## Built with